Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ##Using your network dataset with 64-bit Background Geoprocessing

 If you have ArcGIS Desktop and the 64-bit background geoprocessing extension, you must go through a special registration procedure to make TransitEvaluator.dll work with the 64-bit background geoprocessing.
-Follow the procedure outlined here: http://support.esri.com/en/knowledgebase/techarticles/detail/40735
+Follow the procedure [outlined in this article](http://support.esri.com/en/knowledgebase/techarticles/detail/40735).

 ###Limitations and weaknesses